Michael Servetus: Geneva

 Duteous and grateful followers of Calvin our great Reformer, yet condemning an error which was that of his age, and strongly attached to liberty of conscience according to the true principles of his Reformation and gospel, we have erected this expiatory monument.
 Oct.
 27, 1903 About the same time, a short street close by the stele was named after him.

-The city council then rejected the request of the committee to erect the completed statue, on the grounds that there was already a monument to Servetus.
-The committee then offered the statue to the neighbouring French town of Annemasse, which in 1908 placed it in front of the city hall, with the following inscriptions:
+The city council then rejected the request of the committee to erect the completed statue because there was already a monument to Servetus.
+The committee then offered the statue to the neighbouring French town of Annemasse, which in 1908 placed it in front of the city hall with the following inscriptions: